Presidential candidates make Pennsylvania high priority

 "I don't even know if I'm gonna get in, I men hopefully but even if I don't it's still worth it because I'm with all my trump people, energy is great," said Jacqueline Faught, New York.

-But those with opposing political leanings were nearby waiving Flags in support of the Former Vice President, and Lackawanna County Native Joe Biden
+But those with opposing political leanings were nearby waiving Flags in support of the former Vice President and Lackawanna County native Joe Biden.

 People who turned out tell Newswatch 16 this election has gotten more attention than any other in our area.

 "I'm happy that people are getting involved in politics and fighting for what they believe in.
-I don't like the divisiveness, I think we need more empathy for each other and understanding," said Viola.
+I don't like the divisiveness; I think we need more empathy for each other and understanding," said Viola.

 Both candidates are expected to bring their campaigning efforts back to the Keystone State on Monday.